PedroFurlann/PedroFurlann/README.md

-- :fire: FullStack jr developer, with emphasis on the Front-end area!
+- :fire: FullStack developer, with emphasis on the Front-end area!

 - :sparkles: I'm currently working on personal projects to add to my experience as a programmer!